Umbrason/Move-Policy-Benchmark-Tool/README.md

 To just run the default configuration without installing Unity, a windows executable file can be found in the release section.

-The unity project also contains a visualization tool for individual scenario configurations in the "Visualization/VisualizedGame" Scene.
+The Unity project also contains a visualization tool for individual scenario configurations in the "Visualization/VisualizedGame" Scene.
-This tool is not available as a standalone file.
+This tool is sadly not available as a standalone file.

 Written for my CS Bachelors Thesis at RUB University.